nf-core/tools/docs/lint_errors.md

 ## Error #12 - Pipeline name ## {#12}

 In order to ensure consistent naming, pipeline names should contain only lower case, alphabetical characters.
 Otherwise a warning is displayed.

+## Error #13 - Pipeline name ## {#13}

+The `nf-core create` pipeline template uses [cookiecutter](https://github.com/cookiecutter/cookiecutter) behind the scenes.
+This check fails if any cookiecutter template variables such as `{{ cookiecutter.pipeline_name }}` are fouund in your pipeline code.
+Finding a placeholder like this means that something was probably copied and pasted from the template without being properly rendered for your pipeline.